douglasswmcst/ss2025_swe302/practicals/practical6.md

    - What are the main benefits of Infrastructure as Code?
    - Why is it important to scan IaC for security issues?
    - How does LocalStack help in the development workflow?
-   - What did you learn about AWS CodePipeline?
+   - What security features did you implement in your S3 configuration?
+   - How would you extend this to a production environment?

 3. (Optional) Share your implementation:
    - Git repository with your changes
    - Any additional features you implemented
+   - Documentation of challenges you faced

 ## Conclusion

-You've now experienced the full lifecycle of Infrastructure as Code:
+You've now experienced the fundamentals of Infrastructure as Code:
 - Defining infrastructure declaratively with Terraform
 - Deploying to a local AWS environment with LocalStack
-- Building automated CI/CD pipelines with CodePipeline
+- Hosting static websites on S3
 - Ensuring security with Trivy scanning

 These skills are essential for modern DevOps and cloud engineering roles.
 The principles you've learned apply not just to AWS, but to any cloud provider and IaC tool.

+**Key Takeaways:**
+- IaC makes infrastructure reproducible and version-controlled
+- Security should be built into infrastructure from the start
+- Automated scanning catches issues before they reach production
+- LocalStack enables local development without cloud costs
+- Terraform provides a consistent way to manage cloud resources

 Keep practicing, and remember: **Security should be part of your workflow from day one, not an afterthought!**